 Right down at the other end of the size spectrum comes the kiddie octopus.
 Just one of the incredible plethora of simple flat or 3D kids kites on offer through online channels.
 You know the ones: does 'rivers and bays' provide a clue? ;-)

-And in between are numerous mid-sized parafoil-style octopus kites that are suitable for older kids and adults to enjoy down at the beach.
+And in between, like this Black 3D Octopus from Amazon are numerous mid-sized parafoil-style kites that are suitable for older kids and adults to enjoy down at the beach.

 Octopus show kite